Irregular triads in 3-uniform hypergraphs: Slicewise stability and non-zero error

-In this subsection, we prove results concerning weak stability and the notions of zero $\disc_{2,3}$-error and zero $\vdisc_3$-error.
+In this section, we prove results concerning slicewise stability and the notions of zero $\disc_{2,3}$-error and zero $\vdisc_3$-error.
 We begin by showing that a property may be unstable but still admit zero $\disc_{2,3}$-error.